cdutson/streamerbot-alerts/README.md

 # Streamer.bot Alerts

-This project is to allow for a streamer using OBS or Streamlabs (or anything that supports adding an HTML source) to have simple, functional alert overlays with minimal configuration.
+This project exists to allow for a streamer using OBS or Streamlabs (or anything that supports adding an HTML source) to have simple, functional alert overlays with minimal configuration.
 I created this project as I wanted to remove my dependence on streamelements, and having alert overlay reactions for things like Cheers, Raids, etc. was a significant hurtle.

 After some (too much) research, I realized that by using the streamerbot websocket client, I could build my own system, and thus this project was born.
 This is a living project as I run into more functionality (and bugs therein) with a laundry-list of things I wish to support.
 I am also happy to have PR requests in fixing issues, adding functionality, etc.

+> [!NOTE]
+> This project is not for large and elaborate alert reactions!
+You'll want to get your hands dirty with streamer.bot and OBS (or whatever) to perform more elaborate actions, but this will get you some simple, easy alerts with minimal setup.

 ## Current functionality

-- Currently supports the following Twitch events:
+This project currently supports the following Twitch events:

 - Follow
 - Cheer
 - Raid
 - Sub
 - ReSub
 - GiftSub
 - GiftBomb

+A Quick look at features:

 - custom images per alert type
 - custom sounds per alert type
 - custom text for alert titles and details